trowk/CS395T_Final/README.md

 # CS395T_Final - Sai Kiran Maddela, Ian Trowbridge

-Our experiments can be found in the ``experiments.ipynb`` notebook.
-This is where we have also included the results we obtained as well as individual graphs.
-The model architectures that we used can also be found here.
+The repo contains the code and experimental results for our final project on Mixture Models.

+All of the required code for our experiments are found in the ``./Code`` directory.
+There, you will find the files that contain the different Mixture Model architectures as well as the training code.